Scoresby Sund & Northern Lights

 Special Offer Details

-Book early and receive a 20% discount off the published rates PLUS FREE return transfers between Reykjavik and Akureyri!.
+Book early and receive up to 21% discount off the published rates, PLUS FREE return transfers between Reykjavik and Akureyri!.
 Offer applicable when booked before 17th September 2019

 Applies to new bookings, subject to availability.
 Offer may be withdrawn at any time.
 Full terms and conditions apply.